Getting Started with 3D Printing

 Do You Offer Sponsorships or Donations?

-Yes we do!
-Please email us at Support@Polymaker.com and please include:
+Yes, we do!
+Please email us at Support@Polymaker.com and include the following information:

 - Your donation or sponsorship request

-- A bit more about your project, channel, or organization?
-Any information helps
+- A brief description of your project, channel, or organization.
+Any additional details are helpful.

-- Links to your website, social media accounts, or anywhere else your prints may be shared.
+- Links to your website, social media accounts, or any other platforms where your prints may be shared.

-- How much material you would need to complete your project.
-If this would be an ongoing sponsorship - roughly how many spools per month you would require.
+- The amount of material you need to complete your project.
+If this is an ongoing sponsorship, please estimate how many spools you would require per month.

-- Any other information that may help with us to determine if partnering with Polymaker is a right fit.
+- Any other relevant information that can help us determine if partnering with Polymaker is a good fit.

-Please note we do not offer sponsorships or donations for projects that involve either selling the filament you receive, nor if you are selling the prints that you make with the material.
+Please note that we do not offer sponsorships or donations for projects that involve selling the filament you receive or selling the prints made with the material.

 Do You Sell Refillable Spool Options?